-An investment in our securities involves a high degree of risk.
-Please read "Risk Factors" on page S-12 of this prospectus supplement and in the documents incorporated by reference into this prospectus supplement before investing in our securities.
+Investing in our securities involves risks.
+Please carefully read the information under the headings "Risk Factors" beginning on page S-6 of this prospectus supplement and "Item 1A - Risk Factors" of our most recent report on Form 10-K or 10-Q that is incorporated by reference in this prospectus supplement before you invest in our securities.

-Neither the Securities and Exchange Commission, or the SEC, nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
+Neither the Securities and Exchange Commission, or the SEC, nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus supplement or the accompanying prospectus.
 Any representation to the contrary is a criminal offense.